Discography:

 In the years that followed, James worked with a number of musicians and upstart bands, most of whom didn't become world famous mega wealthy rock stars.
 Also, huge throngs of voluptuous groupies failed to emerge and demand James run away with them, even briefly, however, what did happen, is that after every performance, people would consistently come up to him and tell him how amazed they were to hear anyone do such things on a bass guitar.
 By the time he started playing in clubs with Purple Planet, it was unusual if after a show no one told him he was the best bassist they had ever heard, this is not boasting, James is quite humble, but swears it's true.
 Someone from another band said to him once "our bassist is scared of you"

 In his last year at Berklee James met John Karr and formed Slugbunny with Eric Paull on drums.
 They recorded a lot of material, and got some of it played on the local radio, an expanded version of the band performed at Berklee including Makiko Hirabayashi on violin (now a noted jazz pianist) and several others.
 After graduating James joined Purple Planet who performed at every major and most minor rock clubs in Boston and eastern MA, including Bunratty's the Paradise (twice), the legendary Rat, the Channel, Necco Place, Club 3, and many many more venues.
 James left Purple Planet to move to Japan for half a year, nearly joining the Moors just prior to leaving, but he already had his flight booked and paid for.
 At Berklee, he nearly joined the Blake Babies as well, classmate Juliana Hatfield's band.
-James has nearly joined a number of bands who went on to some notoriety, he started to consider offering not to join bands to ensure their success, for a small fee.
+James did not collaborate with classmate Paula Cole, who went on to considerable success, nor with Thaddeus Hogarth, (still a friend), James has nearly joined a number of bands who went on to some notoriety, so many he started to consider offering not to join bands to ensure their success, for a small fee.
 In Japan, James worked with a few musicians, performing in the subway (somewhat illegally), as well as in clubs, with a coterie of international musicians.

 On returning from Japan, James joined world pop outfit Najarian, and shortly thereafter started working again with Bob M. from Purple Planet, on a new project, M3, with drummer Greg Mag, and through him, started working with Mason Vincent's various projects.
 Najarian became one of Boston's premiere acts, packing the Middle East downstairs nightclub in Cambridge on Friday and Saturday nights, one of the best gigs in town.
 Their CD was released to critical acclaim, their career highlights included a performance at the Hatch shell, and they received airplay on WAAF, among other stations, playing live radio concerts and at innumerable venues in the Greater Boston area.
 Playing a variety of instruments on the folk scene James met Colleen Sexton early in her career and offered to play bass for her, which he did on her first recording and on a number of gigs.